 Furthermore, the Scrum Guide also suggests:

-When a Sprint’s horizon is too long the definition of what is being built may change, complexity may rise, and risk may increase.
-Scrum Guide
+When a Sprint’s horizon is too long the Sprint Goal may become invalid, complexity may rise, and risk may increase..
+Scrum Guide 2020

 So, Sprint length also depends upon how complex and volatile an environment is.